Parailia pellucida: Distribution

 The African glass catfish is a freshwater fish found primarily inland in deep lakes, rivers, and deltas found in West Africa.
-The geographic distribution of where they reside span the bodies of water of Nigeria, Côte d’Ivoire, and Mali.
+The geographic distribution of where they reside span the bodies of water of Nigeria, Ivory Coast, and Mali.
 Some of the known places include the Lower Nun River, the Niger Delta, Lake Kainji, Ikpa River, Lake Sélingué, the Dadin Kowa Dam reservoir, Oramiriukwa River, the Upper Jebba Reservoir, the Aby Lagoon, and the Aghien Lagoon.
 The tropical climate, where this species is found, consists of both rainy and dry seasons, with many of the habitats of the African glass catfish being freshwater swamps and swamp rubber forests.
 Other habitats, like the Aghien Lagoon, where the African glass catfish is found in high percentages (>50%), are fed by rivers and are rich in various flora and fauna.
 Man made reservoirs, like the Kainji reservoir, in which the African glass catfish is the second most common family, are described as shallow and rocky.
 These reservoirs also contain heavy sediment that gets upset due to often flooding from rainfall and overflowing rivers.
 Whereas, in the Dadin Kowa Reservoir, the Schilbeidae family (including P. pellucida), only makes up 16.06% of the fish population.
 The lakes are typically full of aquatic plants and are based around rainforests, providing the fish with a high density of vegetation to feed, spawn, and hide from predators.
 Rivers like the Ikpa river, where the African glass catfish makes up 53.72% of the sampled species, are typically in the midst of rainforests.
 These rainforests are characterized by heavy rainfall, dense vegetation, temperatures that reach around 25 to 32 degrees Celsius, and are accompanied by high humidity.